-- Exchange contact information and discuss best way to communicate (phone, email, in person).
+- Exchange contact information and discuss the best way to communicate (phone, email, in person).

 - Review promotion & tenure criteria and policies for your mentee’s track and rank.

-- Obtain and review the mentee’s CV and IDP prior to first meeting.
+- Obtain and review the mentee’s CV and IDP prior to the first meeting.

 - Introduce yourself by phone or email.
-Suggest potential topics for first meeting and encourage mentee to prepare an agenda.
+Suggest potential topics for the first meeting and encourage the mentee to prepare an agenda.

 During your meetings…

 - Set aside about an hour for the first meeting.
 Share professional and personal interests.

 - Establish meeting guidelines.
 When and where to meet?
 How to schedule meetings?
 How to communicate between meetings?
 Agenda format ?
 How to exchange of feedback and evaluate?